vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 ![GIF of LiveReload]

-**Tip:** Sometimes the container serving Rails app through `rails s` may not close and clean up properly if the container was not shutdown properly.
+**Tip:** Sometimes the container serving Rails app through `rails s` may not close and clean up properly if the container was not shut down properly.
 In such cases, you might see an error that looks like this:

 ```bash
 app_1    | A server is already running.
 Check /project/tmp/pids/server.pid.